Rainlabuw/satellite-constellation/README.md

             └── /paper3.pdf
 ```

 Note how /project_2/scripts does not have any sub-directories for papers since the creator only worked on one paper.

+Create a separate markdown for Math